Party for the Animals

 Since 2019, the PvdD's political leader is Esther Ouwehand.
-With 3.8% of the votes at the 2021 general election, the PvdD holds six of the 150 House of Representatives's seats.
-In the Senate it has three of the 75 seats, it holds 26 States-Provincial seats across all provinces and in the European Parliament it has one of the 29 seats allocated to the Netherlands constituency.
+With 2.25% of the votes at the 2023 general election, the PvdD holds three of the 150 House of Representatives's seats.
+In the Senate, it has three of the 75 seats.
+PvdD holds 26 States-Provincial seats across all provinces.
+In the European Parliament, it has one of the 31 seats allocated to the Netherlands constituency.